Malli (2024 TV series): Development

 After the ending of the longest running Sun TV drama Anbe Vaa.

 Casting

-Vimal Venkatesan was cast in the male lead role as Vijayakumar after his role as Karthikeyan in Zee Tamil`s Peranbu, while actress Nikitha Rajesh was cast as the female lead role as Malli, marking her return after Zee Tamil`s Suryavamsam.
-Roja serial fame Akshaya Mohan Kumar replaced later by Chandralekha serial fame Nagashree GS, veteran actress Nalini, Poornima Bhagyaraj joined the cast.
+Vijay Venkatesan was cast in the male lead role as Vijayakumar after his role as Karthikeyan in Zee Tamil`s Peranbu, while actress Nikitha Rajesh was cast as the female lead role as Malli, marking her return after Zee Tamil`s Suryavamsam.
+Roja serial fame Akshaya Mohan Kumar replaced later by Nagashree GS, actress Nalini, Poornima Bhagyaraj joined the cast.

 On 3 June 2024, actress Ambika was cast as Pothum Ponnu.

 Release

 The show started airing on Sun TV on 29 April 2024 from Monday to Sunday, replacing 'Anbe Vaa'.